diskoverdata/diskover-docs/source_files/reporting_reports.md

 Within the Diskover-Web user interface, Reports is located under **Analytics** > **Reports**.

-The following provides an example smart search configuration by **_client_** - The names in the report are fictitious and for demonstration only:
+The following provides an example configured by **_order status_** when using the Xytech Order Status Plugin.

 ![Image: Reports](images/image_reporting_reports_report_example_diskover_ui.png)